Algebraic dynamic programming

 Note: This was partially copied and Julia-translated from Mattéo’s Midiro presentation.

-A semiring is an algebraic structure that incarnates the essence of “sum of products”.
+In the more usual type of mathematics one might do, a semi ring is an algebraic structure that incarnates the essence of “sum of products”.
 A couple of examples of semi rings would be the natural numbers, square matrices (in two different ways), real numbers, polynomials, and more.
+More formally, a semi ring \( S \) is a set with the following properties/data:22 There are other properties, but they aren’t as useful for intuition.

 abstract type Semiring end